-Need a place to live in D.C. over the summer?
+Need a place to live in D.C. during summer 2016?

 Apply to live in JMU Washington Semester student housing